lguo-uk/PEACFLOW2-Manaus-drought-forecasting/README.md

 # PEACFLOW2-Manaus-drought-forecasting
-This package is under the construction.
+This package is used to investigate annual minimum river level on River Negro over Manaus.
 It will use a similar structure as [PEACFLOW MANAUS Flood Forecasting](https://github.com/achevuturi/PEACFLOW_Manaus-flood-forecasting/tree/master/Using_Observations).

 ![Manaus Drought 2010](./manaus_drought_2010.png)

-# Structure of this package
+# Usage of the packge
-* Code of model development is not included.
-* Developed models are provided in .pickle format.
-* Rainfall masks are included in .npz format.
-* Script of observed data download need to be included.
+1. Download the package.
+2. Scripts are written in __Bash__ and __Python3__.
+Following [tools and packages](#tools) are necessary.
+3.

 # Prepared data
 ## Constant data